Jump to Way of St. Francis Stages

 Outside View of Southern Medieval Gate, Città di CastelloOutside View of Southern Medieval Gate, Città di Castello

-We continued straight on the quiet street past the gate, now called the Via di Rignaldello, walking through the southern reaches of town.
+Cross the street beyond the gate and and continue straight onwards along the quiet street now called the Via di Rignaldello, walking through the southern reaches of town.

 Walk South Through Città di CastelloWalk South Through Città di Castello